PDF417/pdf417-android/README.md

 ## <a name="quickScan"></a> Performing your first scan
 1. Before starting a recognition process, you need to obtain a license from [Microblink dashboard](https://microblink.com/login).
 After registering, you will be able to generate a trial license for your app.
 License is bound to [package name](http://tools.android.com/tech-docs/new-build-system/applicationid-vs-packagename) of your app, so please make sure you enter the correct package name when asked.

     After creating a license, you will have the option to download the license as a file that you must place within your application's _assets_ folder.
-You must ensure that license key is set before instantiating any other classes from the SDK, otherwise you will get the exception at runtime.
+You must ensure that license key is set before instantiating any other classes from the SDK, otherwise you will get an exception at runtime.
 Therefore, we recommend that you extend [Android Application class](https://developer.android.com/reference/android/app/Application.html) and set the license in its [onCreate callback](https://developer.android.com/reference/android/app/Application.html#onCreate()) in the following way:

     ```java
     public class MyApplication extends Application {
         @Override